 7.1.
 The term "free", e.g. “free gift” or “free offer”, whenever allowed by law, should be used only:

-а) where the offer involves no obligation whatsoever; or
+a) where the offer involves no obligation whatsoever; or

 b) where the only obligation is to pay the charges for:

-- shipping and handling charges which should not exceed the cost estimated to be incurred by the marketer, or
+ii. shipping and handling charges which should not exceed the cost estimated to be incurred by the marketer, or

-c) in conjunction with the purchase of another product, provided the price of that product has not been increased to cover all or part of the cost of the offer.
+c) in conjunction with the purchase of another product, provided the price of that product has not increased to cover all or part of the cost of the offer.

-In case of an offer for a Product, which is conditional to a purchase of another product or products, this requirement has to be clearly stated.
+In case of an offer for a product, which is conditional to a purchase of another product or products, this requirement has to be clearly stated.

 7.2.
-Offers with test period should not be communicated as ‘free’ if the consumer will be asked to pay the cost of an eventual return of the Product, except in case such a requirement is clearly stated in the offer.
+Offers with test period should not be communicated as “free” if the consumer will be asked to pay the cost of an eventual return of the product, except in case such a requirement is clearly stated in the offer.